pratik0502/Optimizing-Real-Estate-Predictions-through-Machine-Learning-Regression-and-SVM-Model-Tuning/README.md

 Preprocessing & Data Cleaning: Statistical approaches are used for preprocessing and data cleaning to prepare the data for analysis.

-Exploratory Data Analysis: The data is analyzed using exploratory data analysis to gain insights into the car market.
+Exploratory Data Analysis: The data is analyzed using exploratory data analysis to gain insights into the real estate market.

 Statistical Analysis: Statistical analysis is performed to draw conclusions from the data.